 The park consists of two large areas connected by a north-south corridor.
-The northern area encompasses part of the multihued badlands known as the Painted Desert.
-The southern area includes colorful terrain as well as several concentrations of petrified wood.
+The northern area encompasses part of the multi-hued badlands known as the Painted Desert.
+The southern area includes colorful terrain and several concentrations of petrified wood.
 Several American Indian petroglyph sites are also found in the southern area.

 The natural world of Petrified Forest is far more complex than it seems on the surface.
-Located near the southern edge of the Colorado Plateau, the park is part of an amazing geological region which also includes other famous geological parks such as the Grand Canyon, also in Arizona, and Zion, Bryce, and Arches National Parks in Utah.
+Located near the southern edge of the Colorado Plateau, the park is part of an incredible geological region with other famous geological parks, such as the Grand Canyon, in Arizona, and Zion, Bryce, and Arches National Parks in Utah.
 Each has its own character, including which layer of the geological story is featured by that park.

-More than 200 million years ago, large trees and rich vegetation flourished in northeast Arizona.
-At that time, the region was a tropical wetland with abundant streams and rivers.
+Over 200 million years ago, large trees and rich vegetation flourished in northeast Arizona.
+The region was a tropical wetland with abundant streams and rivers at that time.
 During heavy rains, the waterways would flood, sweeping fallen trees into the sandy floodplains.
 Later, volcanic lava destroyed the forest, and the remains were embedded into sediment comprised of volcanic ash, mud, and water.
-Trees are transitioned to stone by the process of permineralization, a process of fossilization in which the organic materials are replaced with minerals, such as quartz, making a “cast” of the original organism.
+Trees are transitioned to stone by permineralization, a process of fossilization in which the organic materials are replaced with minerals, such as quartz, making a “cast” of the original organism.
 Millions of years later, the petrified logs were revealed by erosion.

 Other prominent features created by erosion are the plentiful mesas and buttes located throughout the park.
 Both have flat tops of more erosion-resistant sandstone over softer clays.
 Mesas are quite broad but not very tall, while buttes are taller and more narrow.

-The Petrified Forest and Painted Desert are also rich in human history, which dates back more than 13,000 years.
+The Petrified Forest and Painted Desert are also rich in human history, dating back more than 13,000 years.
 More than 600 archeological sites have been found in the park.
-Folsom-type spear points, the earliest artifacts of Paleo-Indians, which lived during the final glacial episodes, have been found, as well as many more artifacts, petroglyphs, and the remains of pueblos from later inhabitants. – See: People of the Painted Desert & Petrified Forest
+Folsom-type spear points, the earliest artifacts of Paleo-Indians, which lived during the final glacial episodes, have been found and many more artifacts, petroglyphs, and the remains of pueblos from later inhabitants. – See: People of the Painted Desert & Petrified Forest